For every woman, beauty is a symbol of power, respect and self-confidence; her image is her letter of introduction to the outside world. Motivated by

 - Short hands as well as thin.

 With regard to makeup, the women used rice powder to make their faces more pale.
-She in turn was given a greater vibrancy with blush on the cheeks and Kohl to line the eyes.
+She, in turn, was given a greater vibrancy with blush on the cheeks and kohl to line the eyes.

 Those who suffer from a disease choose to use more makeup than normal, thus hiding said condition.

-On the contrary, in the Baroque the tendency was to exaggerate the features, which is why the mixture between saffron and pollen became more frequent until obtaining a blue color that was applied both on the forehead and on the hands to give a greater appearance. pronunciation to the veins of those places.
+On the contrary, in the Baroque era, the tendency was to exaggerate the features, which is why the mixture between saffron and pollen became more frequent until obtaining a blue colour that was applied both on the forehead and on the hands to give a greater appearance. pronunciation to the veins of those places.

 In the same way, moles and wigs were placed.
 The first could paint themselves black or be made of velvet to hide the marks left on their faces by smallpox.
-The use of corsets was also fashionable; with them the curves of females were accentuated.
+The use of corsets was also fashionable; with them, the curves of females were accentuated.

 Oriental beauty

 In Japan, geishas were another standard for a perfect woman.
-They were dedicated to the practice of traditional dances, singing, literature, playing musical instruments, poetry, among other arts that they used to entertain their clients at different banquets or social events.
+They were dedicated to the practice of traditional dances; singing; literature; playing musical instruments; poetry, among other arts that they used to entertain their clients at different banquets or social events.

-For their makeup they used binsuke wax as a base, as well as crushed safflower petal pencils to paint their lips, each of them was in charge of taking care of their makeup because it is a fundamental piece of their work.
+For their makeup, they used binsuke wax as a base, as well as crushed safflower petal pencils to paint their lips; each of them was in charge of taking care of their makeup because it is a fundamental piece of their work.

 Victorian beauty